-If you can’t apply a good cast, you probably couldn’t make a good ”cut”.If you can’t advice your patient to take care of their cast well, you better not put any cast on him or her as this will probably aggravate his or her orthopedic problem.
+If you can’t apply a good cast, you probably couldn’t take care of your patient as well.
+This two notions are interrelated and is inseparable.If you can’t advice your patient to take care of their cast well, you better not put any cast on him or her as this will probably aggravate his or her orthopedic problem.

 It’s a privilege rather, to apply a cast.
 Not everyone can apply a cast.
 Anybody who doesn’t know about cast care and complications should NOT even attempt to apply a cast.

 So if you encounter a patient with a casted limb, the status of that cast speak of its creator.
 If you’re applying a cast, apply it to perfection.
 It’s an art.
 Make it look like one.